-GST stands for the Goods and services tax in India.
-It is an indirect tax that is imposed on the supply of goods and services.
-In this article, we will learn about the brief history of GST, how and when GST was started.
+GST complete form is the Goods and services tax in India.
+It is an indirect tax levied on the polity's supply or trade of goods and services.
+This article will learn about the brief history of GST in India, genesis of GST in India and how and when GST has come into force.

 The Central Government in 2003 created a Fiscal Responsibility and Budget Management taskforce that suggested replacing the old indirect tax regime with the GST on the supply of all goods and services in 2004.

-Let us understand the GST journey in brief using the image:
+Let us understand the history of GST in India in brief using the image:

 GST replaced all the multiple flowing taxes that are levied by the central and state Government.
 It came into existence from July 1 2017.
 It is one indirect tax for the entire country.